tkhamez/neucore/README.md

 `backend/var/logs` and `backend/var/cache`.

-Please note that both the web server and console user write the same files to the cache directory, so make sure they can override each other's files, e. g. by putting them into each other's group (the app uses umask 0002 when writing files and directories).
+Please note that both the web server and console user write the same files to the cache directory, so make sure they can override each other's files, e.g. by putting them into each other's group (the app uses umask 0002 when writing files and directories).

 If available, the app uses an APCu cache in production mode.
-This must be cleared during an update (depending on the configuration, restart the web server or php-fpm).
+This must be cleared during an update: depending on the configuration, restart the web server or php-fpm.

-##### Archive file
+##### Pre-built Distribution file

 If you downloaded the .tar.gz file, you only need to run the database migrations and seeds and clear the cache.